UCL/research-computing-with-cpp/session10/04virtual.md

 - size: virtual machines can be bulky
 - performance: virtual machines may use significant system resources

-Tools such as Vagrant have helped to simplify the method for creating and using virtual machines however:
+Tools such as Vagrant have helped to simplify the process of creating and using virtual machines:
 [https://www.vagrantup.com](https://www.vagrantup.com/)

 ### Virtual environments

 Virtual environments offer an alternative to virtual machines.
 Rather than constructing an entirely new system, virtual environments in general seek to provide reproducible 'containers' which are layered on top of an existing environment.

-Virtual environments enable controlled, reproducible environments to be shared, in theory with lower size and performance overheads than virtual machines.

 A popular tool for creating virtual environments is Docker:
 [https://www.docker.com](https://www.docker.com/)